Skip to content

 The Elgin Community College Phlebotomy Program is comprised of two semesters:

-- Upon completing the phlebotomy program, students will earn a Basic Vocational Certification in Phlebotomy and be able to pursue a rewarding career as a phlebotomist.
+• Upon completing the phlebotomy program, students will earn a Basic Vocational Certification in Phlebotomy.
+This certification opens the door to a rewarding career as a phlebotomist.

 How to get a Phlebotomy Certification?

-The Elgin Community College Phlebotomy Program prepares graduates for the American Society of Clinical Pathology (ASCP) exam and for becoming nationally certified phlebotomists.
+The Elgin Community College Phlebotomy Program prepares graduates for the ASCP exam and helps them become nationally certified phlebotomists.
 To get a phlebotomy certification, individuals must complete a program offered by a school or program near them.
 These programs provide comprehensive training in the theory and practice of venipuncture, medical terminology, anatomy, and infection control.
 Phlebotomy schools may offer different certification programs, such as basic, advanced, or specialized courses, depending on the level of expertise required.
 Upon completing the certification exam, individuals can pursue a rewarding career in the healthcare industry as certified phlebotomists.

 Learn more about the Phlebotomy department at ECC!